-The 330 TE is equipped with four batteries which are located in the aft rigging compartments.
-They can be reached using the access hatches located on the vertical wall beneath the port and starboard livewells.
-A cranking battery and house battery are installed on each side.
-Wire leads run forward to the battery management panel, which is located in the cabinet assembly on the forward wall of the leaning post.
-(See Chapter 3 for information regarding the operation of this panel).
-The engine cranking leads are run thru the hull rigging tubes from the management panel, then connected to a positive stud located on the bulkhead in each aft rigging compartment.
-The engine grounds are secured to the DC Negative Bus on its respective side (see diagram below).
+The 290 EC is equipped with three batteries, which are located in the helm leaning post.
+They can be reached using the access hatch located on the forward vertical wall of the leaning post.
+A cranking battery is installed on each side, and a dedicated house battery is installed in the center.
+Wire leads run through the hull harness to the battery management panel which is incorporated into the battery access door.
+See Chapter 3 for information regarding the operation of this panel.
+The engine cranking leads run aft, through a hull rigging tube, from the management panel to a positive stud mounted on the bulkhead in each aft rigging compartment.
+The negative engine leads are connected to the common battery ground using a negative buss also located in the aft rigging compartment.